texfaq/texfaq.github.io/FAQ-amfonts.md

 ---

 One _still_ occasionally comes across a request for the `am` series of fonts.
-The initials stood for ''Almost [Computer] Modern'', and they were the predecessors of the Computer Modern fonts that we all know and love (or hate)
+The initials stood for "Almost [Computer] Modern", and they were the predecessors of the Computer Modern fonts that we all know and love (or hate)
 <sup class="fmk">&dagger;</sup><span class="footnote">&dagger;
-  The fonts acquired their label ''Almost'' following the realisation that their first implementation in MetaFont79 still wasn't quite right;
+  The fonts acquired their label "Almost" following the realisation that their first implementation in MetaFont79 still wasn't quite right;
   Knuth's original intention had been that they were the final answer.
 </span>.